somnathdhadage/terraform-aws-tech-test/environments/environment_2/README.md

  -- Python script added to write instance status into DynamoDB -- Cron expression added to schedular for every one hour https://crontab.guru/#30_*_*_*_*
  -- TTL time set for 86400 seconds which is equivalent to 1 day.
+ Note : Before running assignment please add additional policies to test-root user (CloudWatch/CloudWatchEvents).